 Think about the style you want and how it flows with your room.
 Do you have a more contemporary look to your room?
 Maybe a platform bed would go well with the decor nicely.
 If you have a more rustic look going on, a wood frame will fit in perfectly.

 Do make an actual budget for your bed frame.
 These can either cost very little (especially if you buy a used one) or they can be rather expensive.
 The more simple you keep your frame, the less you will spend on it.
-And, do keep in mind that the headboard, footboard, and any other addition can be purchased separately and then attached around your bed and the frame.
+Keep in mind that the headboard, footboard, and any other addition can be purchased separately and then attached around your bed and the frame.
 Everything doesn’t have to be bought at once, so this may even free up a little more in your budget.

 See picture examples of different types of bed frames below